WWE Raw preview: The card for the brand's Royal Rumble go-home show - Pro Wrestling Dot Net

 -Logan Paul makes his first appearance since moving to the Raw brand

-Powell’s POV: Raw will be live on Monday from Atlanta, Georgia at State Farm Arena.
-Join me for my live review of Raw as the show streams on Netflix at 7CT/8ET.
+Powell’s POV: Raw will be live from Atlanta, Georgia at State Farm Arena.
+Join me for my live review as Raw streams on Netflix at 7CT/8ET.
 My weekly same night audio reviews of Raw are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment